arazd/ProgressivePrompts/README.md

 For other arguments and their descriptions, please check ```T5_codebase/train_t5_cl.py``` file.

-To Progressive Prompts on the same four tasks with BERT-base:
+To train Progressive Prompts on the same four tasks with BERT-base:
 ```bash
 cd BERT_codebase